huichen-cs/webdriverappexamples/README.md

 The directories are set up as follows

-.seserver: instruction on setting standalone Selenium Server that is required by the example applications.
+* seserver: instruction on setting standalone Selenium Server that is required by the example applications.
 See README.md therein.
-.webdriverapp: an example application automate Google Search.
+* webdriverapp: an example application automate Google Search.
 See README.md therein.